LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

    :math:`N \times M` dimensions, where, :math:`N` corresponds to the dimension in the reference :math:`xi`-space and :math:`M` is the physical dimension.
-For example, a quadrilateral element is defined in a 2D reference space, but, it may be instantiated within a 3D ambient space.
+For example, a quadrilateral element is defined in a 2D reference space, but it may be instantiated within a 3D ambient space.
    Consequently, the dimensions of the corresponding Jacobian would be :math:`2 \times 3` in this case.